-Faux is a nice way of saying something looks real, although, in fact, it’s not.
+Faux is a nice way of saying something looks real but it’s not.
 Faux leather resembles real leather at first, but it doesn’t have the same effect.
 It’s made of processed plastic.
 The material easily tears, and the longevity of faux leather is far shorter than that of real leather.

 Real leather is an excellent choice for an Apple watch.
 Most serious Apple Watch owners have one or more leather bands in their collection somewhere.

 Genuine leather is also the top choice for most manufacturers and brands.
-It’s affordable, and the quality is on point.
 However, what’s often referred to simply as “genuine leather” tends to be second-grade, often being patched together from different parts of the animal skin called split leather.
 The band lasts longer than any faux material and keeps its charm over the years.
 The only downside is that it’s made of animal products, and it’s prone to water damage.

 Full-grain leather Apple Watch bands are the end of the road when you’re looking for luxury, durability, and comfort.

 Full-grain (and top grain) leather apple watch bands represent the highest quality leather money can buy.
 This material develops a patina over time.
 It has a sheen layer that brings more character, and personality, and it’s considered a highly desirable trait for leather products.
-Genuine leather doesn’t age in the same way and quickly loses its charm compared to full-grain leather.
+Genuine leather doesn’t age in the same way and doesn't age nearly as gracefully compared to full-grain leather.

-Longvadon’s Mahogany Brown Leather strap for men is a perfect example of a full-grain band that’s ready to add flair to your style.
+Longvadon's Caiman Series straps for men are a perfect example of a full-grain band that’s ready to add flair to your style.

-Leather is a good fit for almost every occasion, except sports.
+Leather is a good fit for almost every occasion, with the obvious exception of sporting activities.
 The downside to leather straps is their fragility when exposed to water, but the upside is the durability and flexibility.
 Leather lasts, and it fits with the times and styles.

 Leather bands can truly transform the Apple Watch into a luxury timepiece.

 Nylon is the most underrated material in the Apple Watch band pallet.
-Nobody really wants to use nylon until they get stuck with it once.
 The strap offers a laid-back feel and extends its durability to almost any activity.
 You can swim, run, and enjoy casual business meetings with your Nylon Apple Watch band.
 The band usually fastens with velcro patches, but it can also come with a magnetic or an old-school pin buckle.

 Nylon is resistant, comfortable and it bends according to your movement.
 Some people find it more enjoyable than any other material out there.
 Nylon is slowly becoming a symbol of comfort and style for the new watch elite.